ycformal/visagent/results_visprog_nlvr_baseline2_llama/A_total_of_four_'real'_dogs_are_shown,_and_one_image_shows_three_dogs_posing_on_a_'loveseat'_while_wearing_sweaters._0364_0365.md

 ```
 ANSWER0=VQA(image=LEFT,question='How many dogs are in the image?')
 ANSWER1=VQA(image=RIGHT,question='How many dogs are in the image?')
-ANSWER2=VQA(image=LEFT,question='Are three dogs posing on a "loveseat" while wearing sweaters?')
+ANSWER2=VQA(image=LEFT,question='Are the dogs posing on a "loveseat" while wearing sweaters?')
-ANSWER3=VQA(image=RIGHT,question='Are three dogs posing on a "loveseat" while wearing sweaters?')
+ANSWER3=VQA(image=RIGHT,question='Are the dogs posing on a "loveseat" while wearing sweaters?')
 ANSWER4=EVAL(expr='{ANSWER0} + {ANSWER1} == 4')
 ANSWER5=EVAL(expr='{ANSWER2}')
 ANSWER6=EVAL(expr='{ANSWER3}')